-A secure data processing framework [7] can be used into terminal virtualization, where critical data are protected by the unique encryption key generated from the user's trusted authority and stored in an area named Extended Semi-Shadow Image isolated from the public domain.
+A secure data processing framework [6] can be used into terminal virtualization, in which critical data are protected by the unique encryption key generated from the user's trusted authority and stored in an area isolated from the public domain.
 Even when storage is breached in the cloud, unauthorized parties including the cloud vendor cannot obtain the private data.

 Another particular privacy issue for mobile users is the leakage of personal location information in location-based services.
-To address the issue, a method called "location cloaking" [8] makes user location data slightly imprecise before submitting them to the cloud.
+To address the issue, a method called "location cloaking" [7] makes user location data slightly imprecise before submitting them to the cloud.
 But the imprecise data sometimes cannot provide relevant or satisfactory results to users in certain applications.
 Therefore, location cloaking should be adaptively tuned to balance the trade-off between privacy and result accuracy.

-Real-time Requirements and Service QoS
+• Real-time Requirements and Service QoS